sundeepbassi/The-Wellbeing-Retreat/README.md

  I realised that paying attention to detail was very important.
 The smallest things affect the biggest outcomes.

  I also had to look at my own learning style.
 How did

+ learnt it is important to always save work especially in coding.

+ Develop good habits.